kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 **Finding:**

-If the stream leader NATS pod is deleted then NATS stops accepting messages for that stream until a new leader is elected.
-Therefore, event-publisher-proxy fails to publish messages until the leader came back.
+If the stream leader NATS pod is deleted, then NATS stops accepting messages for that stream until a new leader is elected.
+Therefore, event-publisher-proxy fails to publish messages until the leader comes back.

 ---

-## Test Scenario 4: K8s Node deleted during test where stream leader NATS Pod was deployed (with Stream Replicas: 3)
+## Test Scenario 4: Kubernetes Node deleted during test where stream leader NATS Pod was deployed (with stream replicas: 3)

-The number of stream replicas was changed to 3 replicas in order to check the behaviour of single-node failure with multiple stream replicas.
+To check the behaviour of single-node failure with multiple stream replicas, the number of stream replicas was increased to three.

 ```
 nats stream update sap --replicas 3 -f